qlik-oss/core-website/docs/docs/tutorials/authorization.md

 In the example above, the section access table is linked to the `Sales` table through the `COUNTRY` field value, which allows the visibility of row data to be controlled by section access.

+If the JWT contains the `groups` field it will be mapped to the 'GROUP' column in the section access table.